abarcovschi/nemo_asr/README.md

   - `rnnt_decoding.rnnt_timestamp_type` may be `'all'`, `'char'` or `'word'` (will set `asr_model.cfg.decoding.rnnt_timestamp_type` to one of these - default='all').
     - Same options if using `ctc_decoding.ctc_timestamp_type`.

- 3. Run the script `timestamps_from_offset_to_secs.py --predictions_file_path /path/to/output_predictions.json --out_dir /path/to/new/folder/for/results` to create output `hypotheses.json` JSON files containing transcripts with word-level time alignments (if --compute_timestamps=True was used) for each audio file listed in the input manifest file used in step 2.
+ 3. Run the script `timestamps_from_offset_to_secs.py --model_folder_path /path/to/model/folder/ --predictions_file_path /path/to/output_predictions.json --out_dir /path/to/new/folder/for/results` to create output `hypotheses.json` JSON files containing transcripts with word-level time alignments (if --compute_timestamps=True was used) for each audio file listed in the input manifest file used in step 2.<br />
+ **NOTE:** the `--model_folder_path` argument is the folder in which the `hparams.yaml` file is located for the .nemo model used in step 2.
+The .nemo model is usually located in the /checkpoints subdirectory of this folder.
 <br /><br />

 **UPDATE:** The script `transcribe_speech.py` can only be used to create word-level time alignments for the **best** hypothesis from the ASR transcription process.<br />